VariantSync/Vatras/src/Definitions.lagda.md

 VSet : Domain → ℕ → Set
 VSet A n = IndexedVSet ∞ A (Fin (suc n))

-forget-last : ∀ {n : ℕ} {A : Set} → VSet A (suc n) → VSet A n
-forget-last set x = set (Data.Fin.inject₁ x)
+-- Utility function to downcast the Fin in a VSet. forget-last : ∀ {n : ℕ} {A : Set} → VSet A (suc n) → VSet A n forget-last set x = set (Data.Fin.inject₁ x)
 ```